 Cheapest High power LED driver circuit diagram

-If you came here through Google, then you might have seen other circuits too for high power LED driving which consists of much parts, like inductors, op-amps, different regulator IC’s , transistor feedback networks, microcontrollers etc.
+You might have seen other high power LED driver circuits which consists of many parts, like inductors, op-amps, different regulator IC’s , transistor feedback networks even microcontrollers.

-Those circuits are more efficient than this one but the making expense and difficulty is much more high and so I am here showing you the simplest high power LED driver circuit.
+Those circuits are more efficient than this one.
+But the making expense and difficulty is much more high.
+So I’m showing you the simplest high power LED driver.

-Here, for a fixed reference supply, LM7805 regulator I.C which can deliver upto 1Amps of current, and in our cases the max required current is 700ma or 0.7Amps, so no problem there.
+Here, for a fixed reference supply, LM7805 regulator is used.
+Which can deliver upto 1Amps of current.
+In our cases the max required current is 700ma or 0.7Amps, so no problem there.
 And since the resistor “R” will be eating the extra 1.6 volts(5.0-3.4).
 So what would be the value of R?

 Calculating the value of series resistor R : For the 1 watt model, there’s current of 300mA.
 So the value of the resistor should be 5.3 Ohms(appx) and wattage should be 0.48.
 Hence a 5.6Ohms 1/2 watt general purpose resistor will do the job perfectly.